Milanisius/coviddata/readme.md

 # COVID 19 Data Plotter

-In this project, the collected data about the COVID 19 pandemic from the John Hoppkins university is read and some example plots are generated.
+In this project, the collected data about the COVID 19 pandemic from the John Hopkins university is read and some example plots are generated.

 ## Usage